ChristianSch/numerflow/README.md

 # numerflow
 Data workflows for the numer.ai machine learning competition

+## Important Note
+Please respect that the API of numer.ai is not officially publicized, thus please restrain from putting too much pressure on the API and their S3 buckets.

+This also means that the API can change without notice, and that this project might fail without a warning.

 ## Status
-I just started to work on this, and a lot is not optimal.
 I'm glad if you have any feedback, so just open up an issue (if there isn't already one).
 If you have specific tasks that you want to see implemented, hit me up via the issues, twitter or slack (@rogue).

+**Update:**
+(2016-08-27) I completed a fully functional (though exemplary) pipeline, which fetches the datasets, trains a simple Naïve Bayes on the data, and submits the predictions automatically.
+Note that if the predictions for the classifier already have been uploaded, nothing is being done.

 ## Tasks
 Currently implemented:
 * fetch and extract the datasets
 * train and predict
-* automatic upload (WIP)
+* automatic upload

 ### Planned
 * automated dataviz and analysis (seaborn, nbconvert executed) in a jupyter